Gallery Soulflower

-The Gallery Soulflower is an art gallery in Thailand created and managed by Soulflower.
-It was founded by Amit Sarda and Natasha Tuli, and since 2007 they have been promoting Indian art and it serves as a platform for Indian contemporary artists to present their individual art.
-The gallery is housed within the Silom Galleria and organizes 4-6 exhibitions annually by established and emerging Indian artists from all over the country, and as well as foreign artists.
+The Gallery Soulflower was an art gallery in Thailand created and managed by Soulflower.
+It was founded by Amit Sarda and Natasha Tuli, and served as a platform for Indian contemporary artists to present their individual art.
+The gallery was housed within the Silom Galleria and organized 4-6 exhibitions annually by established and emerging Indian artists from all over the country, and as well as foreign artists.
 Works on display range from painting, sculpture, photography, and installation art, to new media and conceptual-based art.